Mangani table lamp from around 1980

 Mangani table lamp from around 1980, featuring a large green-pink fruit with blue leaves.
 Mangani manufactory, Florence.
 For electrification and without lampshade.

 Neoclassical furniture reflects the Louis XVI style, which also strongly references ancient architecture.
-Interesting and noteworthy are all antique products in Rococo and Louis XV styles.
+All antique products in Rococo and Louis XV styles are particularly interesting and worth noting.
 Next is Baroque, a term derived from the Portuguese 'barocco'—meaning an irregularly developed pearl.
 These were highly decorative pieces designed to radiate splendor and play a significant role in luxury.
-Unique materials were selectively used to emphasize the grandeur of these items.
+Unique materials were selectively used to further emphasize the grandeur of these items.

-Today, we can observe how much influence the Baroque style has had on modern classical furniture, which is designed with a strong resemblance to the historical period.
-An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture-making art.
-Renaissance furniture was quite heavy and massive.
-Brown stains, cornices, sturdy bases, and bas-reliefs were used.It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cabinets or broadly defined chest furniture.
-There was also an interest in mythology and ancient times, so supports and legs often took animal forms.
+Today, we can observe how much influence the Baroque style has had on modern classic furniture, which is designed with a strong resemblance to the historical period.
+An important style is also Renaissance, which flourished in the 15th and 16th centuries and left a significant mark on furniture design.
+Renaissance style was quite heavy and robust.
+Brown stains, cornices, sturdy bases, and bas-reliefs were used.It can certainly be said that these were quite specific products, but they opened up many new possibilities, such as the construction of cupboards or broadly understood chest furniture.
+Here, too, there was an interest in mythology and ancient times, so supports or legs often took animal forms.

 Lion paws, eagle heads—these are common features in Renaissance style.
-Currently, many global brands reproduce furniture made in this style, inspired by Italian and French craftsmen.
+Currently, many global brands reproduce furniture made in this style, inspired by Italian or French craftsmen.
 This reflects admiration and respect for the history of the most beautiful Renaissance antiques.
-It’s important to remember that furniture production was perceived differently in each country, so each style had its own character.
-This is especially important when searching for an elegant antique that suits your interior.
+It is important to remember that furniture production was perceived differently in each country, so each style had its unique character in a given nation.
+This is very important, especially when searching for elegant antique pieces suitable for your interior.

-The key aspect of elite antique furniture is originality.
-This is ultimately crucial for buyers, as many forgeries circulate on the market.Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
-We have appraisers, art experts, historians, and specialists from around the world at your disposal.
+The most important aspect of elite antique furniture is originality.
+And this is ultimately crucial from the buyer’s perspective, as many counterfeits circulate on the market.Luxury Products provides a certificate confirming the product’s compliance with the actual description and photos.
+We have at your disposal art appraisers, historians, and experts from around the world.

 Attributes / Details